 History of Santa Ines Mission: 1804 to 1820

-Santa Ines Mission was the last one built in the southern part of the state.
-Father Estevan Tapis and Captain Felipe de Guycoechea surveyed sites in the mission's area in 1798.
-They recommended the mission's eventual site, a place the local Indians called Alajupapu, but changes in Spanish governors and Catholic leadership led to many delays.
+Father Estevan Tapis and Captain Felipe de Goycoechea surveyed sites in the mission's area in 1798.
+They recommended the place the local Indians called Alajupapu, but changes in Spanish governors and Catholic leadership caused delays.

-Father Estevan Tapis founded Santa Ines Mission on September 17, 1804, naming it for Saint Agnes.
+Finally, Father Tapis founded Santa Ines Mission on September 17, 1804, naming it for Saint Agnes.
 Two hundred Chumash Indians attended the first mass, and 23 were baptized.

 Early Years of Santa Ines Mission